 Both natural parents and their current spouses, if any, must fill out a separate TADS Financial Aid application form.
 If this information is not provided, the committee will not be able to consider the application for financial aid.

 What is the deadline for applying for financial aid?

-The Windward School asks that parents file the TADS application as early as possible after October 28, 2016 with a deadline of Friday, February 24, 2017.
+The Windward School asks that parents file the TADS application as early as possible after October 28, 2016 with a deadline of Friday, February 24, 2017 for returning students.
 No financial aid award will be made until a student has been admitted into the school and all necessary documentation has been received by TADS.

 My spouse does not work.
 How will that affect my financial aid award?